nextflow-io/patterns/process-when-empty/README.md

 ## Problem

-Execute a process if a channel is empty
+You need to execute a process if a channel is empty.

 ## Solution

-Use the [ifEmpty](https://www.nextflow.io/docs/latest/operator.html#ifempty) operator to emit a *marker* value used to trigger the execution of the process.
+Use the [ifEmpty](https://www.nextflow.io/docs/latest/operator.html#ifempty) operator to emit a *marker* value to trigger the execution of the process.

 ## Example